julia-claira/Olympic-Country-GDP/README.md

 ## Description

-This dashboard encourages users to dynamically explore top medal-winning countries for an individual sport or overall Olympic, while also examining correlation with GDP.
+This dashboard encourages users to dynamically explore top medal-winning countries for an individual sport or overall Olympic, while also examining correlation between GDP.